luau-lang/rfcs/docs/syntax-attribute-functions-native.md

 ## Summary

-This RFC proposes a function-level `@native` attribute to request native compilation for individual functions, independent of the script-level `--!native` hotcomment.
+This RFC proposes a function-level `@native` attribute to request native compilation for individual functions, independent of the script-level `--!native` comment directive.

 ## Motivation

-Luau's native compiler currently compiles whole scripts annotated with `--!native` hotcomment.
+Luau's native compiler currently compiles whole scripts annotated with `--!native` comment directive.
 However, this provides very coarse-grained control.
 Since all functions in the script may not benefit from native compilation, developers might be forced to move unrelated functions together to natively compiled scripts.
 In this RFC, we propose a function-level `@native` attribute to facilitate developers to pick and choose individual functions for native compilation.

 ## Design